 With respect to inclusion at the summit there were three concerns raised.
-These are that a) the use of only English as the language of communication at the summit excluded the majority of the institution's employees from participating in the summit discussions b) there was a low level of student attendance on the afternoon of the second and of last day of the summit and that students did not participate in greater numbers in some breakaway groups.
+These are that a) the use of only English as the language of communication at the summit excluded the majority of the institution's employees from participating in the summit discussions b) there was a low level of student attendance on the afternoon of the second and of last day of the summit and c) that students did not participate in greater numbers in some breakaway groups.
 Again, some participants expressed concern that students, who they defined as radical, were absent from the summit.

-The language question is, as reported in part two of this report considered by a significant majority of the institution's members a key transformation issue.
+The language question is, as reflected in part two of this report, considered by a significant majority of the institution's members a key transformation issue.
 Pertaining to the process under discussion, in can be reported that in seven of the preparatory dialogues isiXhosa was used as the main language of communication.
 However, there needed to have been a continuing and consistent commitment by the coordinators of the process, (The Equity and Institutional Culture Directorate) to ensuring that all engagements enabled the practice of translanguaging as was needed.
 This commitment has to be consistently realised in future through the employment of such procedures as providing all background documents in isiXhosa and defining the protocol for language use at the start of all gatherings.
 This response would already contribute to the realisation of recommendation 13 in Table 2 and 10b in Table 5.

-With regards to the pattern and manner of student attendance, feedback gathered from student participants at and after the summit and at an induction session of the new SRC held on the 24th of August 2017 reveals that there are a variety of factors that determined that fewer students returned to the Saturday afternoon and Sunday morning sessions.
+With regard to the pattern and manner of student attendance, feedback gathered from student participants at and after the summit and at an induction session of the incoming SRC held on the 24th of August 2017, reveals that there are a variety of factors that determined that fewer students returned to the Saturday afternoon and Sunday morning sessions.
 These include the holding of a whole day institutional event on a weekend when students would rather be focussing on other priorities that conflicted with the summit and the expectation held by a significant number of the student attendees that the summit would be a forum where the institution's leadership would account, on various matters, to students and other stakeholders.
-This is the form that large gatherings involving the institution's leadership and students have taken in 2015 and 2016.
-The expectation was not met by the summit.

-13 Other than representatives of organised labour, students, and alumni, representatives of groups in the broader community, the extent to which most participants attended as representatives of stakeholders can be debated.
+&lt;sup>13 Other than representatives of organised labour, students, and alumni, representatives of groups in the broader community, the extent to which most participants attended as representatives of stakeholders can be debated.